-After March 2012, the anomalous upper-level divergence (green) has prevailed over the Maritime Continent.
+Through the period, a quasi- persistent pattern of upper-level divergence (green) generally prevailed over the Maritime Continent.

-The MJO was active during October through December 2011 and again during February through mid April 2012.
+The MJO was active during February through mid April 2012.
+In late July. the MJO strengthened, but recently shows signs of weakening.